Are You Ready For The Next Stage of EVs?

 Over the past few years, public awareness of electric vehicles and their benefits has grown.
 As well as the environmental benefits of an EV, drivers can also enjoy lower tax, fuel and maintenance costs.
 This makes electric vehicles a cost-effective investment.

 A growing market

-Drivers now have more choice than ever when shopping for an electric vehicle.
-In October 2020, there were 205 plug in models available on the UK market.
+Drivers now have more choices than ever when shopping for an electric vehicle.
+In October 2020, there were 205 plug-in models available on the UK market.
 And 2020 has seen many manufacturers release their first full-electric models.
-For example, the Volvo XC40, a pure electric compact SUV.
+For example, the Volvo XC40 is a pure electric compact SUV.
 Other popular models have also gone green, like the MINI Electric, which retains that iconic MINI style that drivers love.
-Meanwhile the VW ID.3 is a Golf-sized option and the first release in the German giant’s all-electric ID range.
+Meanwhile, the VW ID.3 is a Golf-sized option and the first release in the German giant’s all-electric ID range.